 The purpose of an EHCP is to make special educational provision to meet special educational needs of the child or young person, to secure the best possible outcomes for them across education (SEND Code of Practice p.142).
 It is a legal document that describes a child or young person’s special educational, health and social care needs.
-We currently have three children with EHC Plans.
+We currently have four children with EHC Plans.

 For more detailed information see the Local Offer

 Details of Identification and Assessment of Pupils with SEN

 When your child enters our school, their current attainment is assessed to give us a ‘baseline’ from where they will progress.
 In addition to the assessments that all children take part in and depending upon their needs, other assessments may be needed.
 If your child has SEN, we may carry out further assessments in order for us to identify any needs they may have accurately.
 This will be done through a range of methods including classroom observations, in school assessment materials or in conjunctions with outside agencies such as the Educational Psychologist.

 - Speech and Language Link Assessment

 - Blanks assessment from Elklan